thepackbot/ccie-notes/notes.md

     - Binary 0 means address was vendor assigned.
 Binary 1 means address was administratively assigned, overriding the vendor-assigned address.

 ### Protocol Types and the 802.3 Length Field
-**Type Field:** allows receiver of ethernet frame to determine type of data.
+**Type Field:** allows receiver of Ethernet frame to determine type of data.
 Ex.
 IP, IPX, AppleTalk, etc.

 - DIX and the revised IEEE framing use the Type field, also called the Protocol Type field.
 - The originally defined IEEE framing uses those same 2 bytes as a Length field